 37%

-3) What Is The Difference Between A LLC And A S-Corp?
+3. What Is the Difference Between an LLC and an S-Corp?

-LLCs (Limited Liability Companies) and S-Corps (S-Corporations) are two differing forms of business structures.
-While they do share some common characteristics, they also differ in a few key ways.
+A limited liability company (also known as an LLC) and an S-Corporation (S-Corp) are two types of business structure.
+While they do share some common characteristics, they also differ in a few key ways:

-An LLC is a type of business structure that provides its owners (aka "members") with personal liability protection and pass-through taxation.
-In simpler words, the business itself is not taxed on its income, but rather the income is passed through to the members therefore, taxed on their personal tax returns.
-LLCs also offer flexibility in terms of management and ownership.
-It can be owned by one single person or multiple people.
+• An LLC provides its owners (aka "members") with personal liability protection and pass-through taxation.
+The business is not taxed on its income, but rather the income is passed through to the members and taxed on their personal tax returns.

-An S-Corp is a type of business structure that is taxed as a corporation, but it has elected to be taxed under the “S” subchapter of the IRS code.
-What this means is that S-Corp companies act as pass-through entities and its income, losses, etc. are passed through to its shareholders and reported on their personal tax returns.
-Instead of the corporation being taxed as a whole.
+• An S-Corp is taxed as a corporation but has elected to be taxed under the “S” subchapter of the IRS code.
+S-Corps are pass-through entities and their income and losses are passed through to shareholders and reported on their personal tax returns.

-In a nutshell, LLCs and S-Corps are similar in that they both function as pass-through entities.
-However, the a key difference here is that S-Corps have restrictions on things such as the number of shareholders, who the shareholders must be (individuals, trusts, etc.) and they are more strict in terms of their governance.
-On the contrary we see that LLCs are more lenient on their management and ownership structure and don’t adhere to as many restrictions.
+The key difference is that S-Corps have restrictions on things like the number of shareholders, who the shareholders must be (e.g., individuals or trusts) and they are more strict in terms of their governance.
+LLCs are more lenient on their management and ownership structure and don’t adhere to as many restrictions.

-When a loved one passes, the assets they left behind may be passed down to various people in their family.
-Some states have what is called an “inheritance tax” which will be applied to those acquired assets.
-For the majority of U.S. citizens, you won’t have to worry about this tax because only six states impose it.
+When a loved one passes, the assets they leave behind may be passed down to various people.
+Some states have an “inheritance tax,” which is applied to those acquired assets.
+For the majority of U.S. citizens, you won’t have to worry about this tax because only six states impose it

 • Iowa